Evidence for non-merger co-evolution of galaxies and their supermassive black holes: Introduction

 Simulations have also shown that the majority of bulge growth does not occur due to mergers.
 For example, \cite{parry09} find in the Millenium simulation that $<\sim 20\%$ of the stellar mass in bulges is built by mergers (in galaxies with total stellar masses $ <5 \times 10^{10} \ \rm{M}_{\odot}$), with the majority instead built through disk instabilities. \cite{martig12} also find that galaxies with the highest bulge Sérsic index tend to have histories of intense gas accretion and disk instabilities rather than active mergers.
 Similarly \cite{gargiulo17} find in their SAG simulations that $87\%$ of stars in bulges of Milky Way-like galaxies are present due to disc instability events, rather than mergers.
 More recently, \cite{du21} find that the evolution of bulge-dominated galaxies is not dominated by mergers using the TNG50 simulation (unlike kinematic "slow rotator" elliptical galaxies which are created by mergers; \citealt{martin18b}).
 These simulation results are supported by the observational study of \cite{bell17} who found that two of their three galaxies with massive `classical' bulges have stellar halos which are inconsistent with a merger origin, suggesting their bulges have been built through secular processes.

 Given the growing amount of evidence that mergers may not be as dominant as first thought in driving either SMBH or bulge growth, this raises the question of what else could cause the correlations between galaxy properties and SMBH mass discussed above.
 Do galaxy merger-free processes also lead to co-evolution of galaxies and their SMBHs?
-In this study we therefore make use of the Horizon-AGN simulation suite\footnote{https://www.horizon-simulation.org/} to test whether galaxy-SMBH co-evolution is occurring across a large simulated galaxy population due to non-merger processes by investigating the classic scaling relations of $M_{BH}-M_{\rm{bulge}}$, $M_{BH}-M_{\rm{*}}$ and $M_{BH}-\sigma_{*}$.
-Horizon-AGN is a large-scale galaxy evolution simulation which tracks galaxy evolution from cosmic dawn to redshift, $z=0$.
-It is a tried and tested simulation able to replicate a wide range of observations from across the galaxy and SMBH populations, for example the galaxy mass function, cosmic star formation history distribution, and SMBH luminosity function.
+In this study we therefore make use of the Horizon-AGN simulation suite\footnote{https://www.horizon-simulation.org/} to test whether galaxy-SMBH co-evolution is occurring across a large simulated galaxy population due to non-merger processes by investigating the classic scaling relations of $M_{BH}-M_{\rm{bulge}}$, $M_{BH}-M_{\rm{*}}$ and $M_{BH}-\sigma_{*}$. \rb{Horizon-AGN is a large-scale galaxy evolution simulation which tracks galaxy evolution from cosmic dawn to redshift $z=0$.
+Horizon-AGN is a tried and tested simulation able to replicate a wide range of observations from across the galaxy and SMBH populations, including the galaxy mass function and cosmic star formation history distribution \cite[e.g.][]{Kaviraj2017}, and SMBH correlations and luminosity functions \citep[for example][]{volonteri16,Habouzit2022}.}

 We describe the Horizon-AGN simulation in Section \ref{sec:HAGN}, the selection of galaxies from the simulation in Section~\ref{sec:galcat}, the selection of merger-free and merger-dominated samples in Section~\ref{sec:galsample}, and the calculation of stellar velocity dispersions in Section~\ref{sec:veldisp}.
 We show and discuss our results in Section \ref{sec:results}, and we conclude in Section \ref{sec:conclusions}.